elixir-europe/infectious-diseases-toolkit/CODE_OF_CONDUCT.md

 ### 4.4 Resolutions

 The CoC group will seek to agree on a resolution by consensus of all members investigating the report in question.
-If the committee cannot reach consensus within a week, Niklas Blomberg, as Director of ELIXIR, will decide on an appropriate resolution.
+If the committee cannot reach consensus within a week, the Director of ELIXIR, will decide on an appropriate resolution.

 Possible responses may include: